miguelgrinberg/Flask-SocketIO/docs/index.rst

 other message queues supported by the
 `Kombu <http://kombu.readthedocs.org/en/latest/>`_ package.

-On the client-side, the official Socket.IO Javascript client library can be used to establish a connection to the server.
+On the client-side, the official Socket.IO Javascript client library versions 1.x or 2.x can be used to establish a connection to the server (work to support the 3.x release is in progress).
 There are also official clients written in Swift, Java and C++.
 Unofficial clients may also work, as long as they implement the
 `Socket.IO protocol <https://github.com/socketio/socket.io-protocol>`_.

 Initialization